Jiménez, Michoacán: Geography

+Climate

 Jiménez has a temperate climate with rain in the summer.
 Average temperatures in the municipality range between 16 and 18 C, and average annual precipitation ranges between 800 and 1000 mm.

 History

 In the mid-19th century, stagecoaches running between Zamora and Morelia forded the Ángulo River at what is now Villa de Jiménez.
 A man named Patrocinio Aguilar lived there and supplied travellers with provisions, so that the place became known as Vado de Aguilar ("Aguilar's Ford").
 On May 30, 1910, the settlement was granted the status of a town (villa) and renamed after Mariano Jiménez, governor of Michoacán from 1885 to 1892.

 Originally part of the municipality of Zacapu, Jiménez became an independent municipality on 1 May 1921.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Arturo León Balvanera.